Karatsuban/RPL_Calculator/README.md

 > If not arguments are provided, the program will start for one user in local mode
 > The replay/log options are not available for multiple users
 > There is no local options for multiple users
+> For remote sessions, the program is reachable at the address 127.0.0.1, port 12345